thomasperi/yacssmin/README.md

 # YaCSSMin
 Yet Another CSS Minifier

+## Usage

+    $minified_css = \ThomasPeri\YaCSSMin\Minifier::minify($css);

 ## Goals
 Why write another CSS Minifier?
 I had a few goals in mind:

 * No library dependencies.
 * Small codebase. (~300 lines, 8 KB)
+* Readable and maintainable.
+Regular expressions used sparingly.
+* Don't break valid CSS even on weird corner cases.
 * Don't accidentally fix broken CSS.
 It's a source of confusion.
-* Don't break valid CSS even on weird corner cases.
-* Strike a balance between handling the weird corner cases and keeping things simple.
+* Strike a balance between handling the corner cases and keeping things simple.

-## Two Big Questions
+## Two Big Challenges
 CSS comments and white space are weird.

 ### #1: Comments

-Comments in CSS are ignored, sure.
-But in some places in a stylesheet they're treated like a space, and in other places they're treated as literally nothing.
-So how do we go about writing rules to match the behavior.
+Comments in CSS are "ignored," sure.
+But exactly what that means depends on the context.
+In some parts of a stylesheet they're equivalent to nothing-at-all.
+These two selectors are equivalent:

+    div.bar
+    div/* foo */.bar

+In other contexts, a comment is equivalent to whitespace.
+These two media queries are equivalent:

+    @media screen and (min-width: 500px)
+    @media screen/* foo */and (min-width: 500px)

+How do we go about writing rules to match the behavior?

+Well, the vast majority of comments you'll actually write aren't going to be inside selectors or media queries, so the minifier doesn't need to optimize for those.
+And when a comment is where you'd normally put one -- before a selector, or before a declaration -- its context is easy to test for.

-A comment is treated like true nothingness when it abuts a space or one of these characters:
+It will be adjacent to a space (the beginning or end of the file counts as a space) and/or any of these characters:

-    :;{}

-And here's where a comment *sometimes* acts like whitespace and other times like nothing:

-* Inside parentheses (inconsistent between browsers)
-* Inside selectors (depending on *where* inside the selector)
-* Maybe other places.
-Who knows?

-The good news is that the places where comments *don't* act like whitespace is where you'd normally put comments.
-So YaCSSMin strips those, and replaces comments in the weird places with empty comments, like this:

-    /**/

-That way we don't have to worry about whether a comment should be stripped or replaced with a space.
-They just stay comments where it's ambiguous, and that only happens in places where you shouldn't be putting comments anyway.
+    ,;{}

+So that's all YaCSSMin tests for.
+Comments that meet those criteria get stripped.
+Comments in weird places get replaced with empty comments, so as far as a web browser is concerned, it's still a comment.
+The minifier doesn't have to worry about whether it's supposed to be a space or a nothing.

+    div/**/.bar
+    @media screen/**/and (min-width: 500px)

 ### #2: Whitespace

-Some whitespace in CSS is really ignored, and other whitespace has meaning.
-So, we're in a similar dilemma.
-Where do we strip them and where do we not?
+Whitespace in CSS suffers a similar ambiguity.
+In some contexts it really is ignored, and in others it has meaning.
+Where should the minifier strip whitespace and where should it not?

 Whitespace matters in selectors, like these three lines: